 Projects that primarily benefit habitat.

-Projects that currently are not implementable (e.g., legal restriction) or are highly conceptual.
+Projects that are not currently implementable (e.g., due to legal restrictions) or are highly conceptual.

 Projects in Category I are presented in this chapter.
 All other projects are presented in the project inventory in Appendix H. The WRIA 15 Committee recommends implementation of projects in this chapter as well as in Appendix I in order to meet the offset need and NEB for WRIA 15.

 Many of the projects in this plan are conceptual, as Committee members and partners brought the ideas forward during the planning process.
 The Committee recognizes that once these projects are further developed, some may no longer be feasible.
 Through the adaptive management process recommended in Chapter 6, an implementation group and project sponsors may need to find alternative projects that provide the same types of benefits in the same locations as the projects identified in this Chapter and the project inventory.